janamilovanovic-tomtom/test/Instructions/Furcations -  Bifurcations, Trifurcations, Exits/Bifurcation Instructions/Bifurcation_Instructions.md

 **Introduction to furcations (Bifurcations)**
 =============================================

 **furcations (Bifurcations) and Exits** are two types of intersections which don't interrupt traffic flow.
 Both are found primarily on **Motorways**, but they can also be found on lower road classes that share some properties with Motorways, such as **uninterrupted traffic flows** and **curved road geometry** designed for fast manoeuvre taking.
-For differentiating **furcations from Exits**, refer to this pages: [furcations Instructions (Bifurkations, Trifurcation, Exits)](https://github.com/tomtom-internal/nie-ux-spec/blob/main/Instructions/Furcations%20-%20%20Bifurkations%2C%20Trifurcation%2C%20Exits%20%20/Furcations-Bifurkations_Trifurcation_Exits.md)
+For differentiating **furcations from Exits**, refer to this pages: [furcations Instructions (Bifurcations, Trifurcations, Exits)](./../Furcations-Bifurcations_Trifurcations_Exits.md)

 **TERMINOLOGY:** Term _**furcation**_ here and across the whole specifications is used interchangeably with term _**Bifurcation**_, however, keep in mind that _**furcations**_ also include _**Trifurcations**_.